ArazSaieArasi3/CM4DI/README.md

 - a grounded conceptual ontology
 - an OntoUML-specified model
-- a lightweight OWL-oriented release
+- a lightweight OWL-oriented release baseline
 - a reusable research artifact for transparency and reuse

-The current release is not intended to claim full production-grade formalization.
-Instead, it provides a stable and publishable ontology artifact that can be extended in future work.
+The current release also incorporates an explicit event-result symmetry for both authentication and authorization.

 ## Notes on Model Interpretation

 The current model documentation is based on the present CM4DI conceptual diagram.
 All named concepts and all explicitly represented labeled relations from the model have been captured in this README.

-One relation currently requires final confirmation:

-- `Authorization --produces--> IdentitySubject`

-This relation is preserved because it appears in the current diagram, but its semantic role should be reviewed before treating it as a stable commitment in future formal releases.
+In the current version, `Authorization` explicitly produces `AuthorizationResult`, thereby aligning the authorization structure with the event-result pattern already used for authentication.

 ## Citation